 |808-934-2760 (non- emergency)

 Supervising Security Officers may not be available if they are in the midst of taking a call or calling other emergency services, as well as, in the middle of interviewing a victim or suspect.
 Hawai'i CC also has contract security officers who back up the Hawai'i CC Security Staff.
-The Chief of Safety and Security and the Vice Chancellor for Administrative Services are also trained to handle emergency incidents.
+The Vice Chancellor for Administrative Services is also trained to handle emergency incidents.
 Their contact information is listed below:

 Ken Kaleiwahea, Vice Chancellor for Administrative Services

 Hawai'i Community College has working agreements with the Hawai'i State Sheriff's Department and the Hawaii County Police Department.
 Each department augments the other within their respective jurisdictions during mutual investigations, arrests, and prosecutions.
 HawCC Campus Security staff and officers are briefed by the presiding Security Officer when issues have occurred and are pending or have been resolved.
 When necessary the meetings include local law enforcement agency representatives to exchange ideas and problems which may be of concern to the HawCC community.

 Crime incidents are logged in a daily crime report at least two business days after an incident's occurrence.
 College Security will make the crime log for the most recent 60 day period open to public inspection during normal business hours, Monday through Friday, except holidays and closure of school.
 Any portion of the log beyond 60 days, if not immediately available will be made accessible within two business days of a request for public inspection.
 An explanation of terms used in the daily crime long can be obtained from Campus Security (808-934-2760) or by clicking on the following link: glossary of crime terminology.